Port Pirie South

 Port Pirie South features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 64.2% of all households, including 21.9% couples with children, 28.1% couples without children, and 13.3% single parent families.
-Non-family households constitute the remaining 35.8%, with lone person households at 33.5% and group households comprising 2.2%.
-The median household size is 2.2 people, which is smaller than the Rest of SA average of 2.3.
+Family households constitute 64.2% of all households, consisting of 21.9% couples with children, 28.1% couples without children, and 13.3% single parent families.
+Non-family households account for the remaining 35.8%, with lone person households at 33.5% and group households comprising 2.2% of the total.
+The median household size is 2.2 people, which is smaller than the Regional SA average of 2.3.

 Frequently Asked Questions - Households